TitorX/SegMap-QGIS/README.md

 By merging AI efficiency with user-friendly interaction, SegMap revolutionizes tasks like land cover mapping, infrastructure monitoring, and environmental analysis.

+## Supported QGIS Version

+The supported and tested QGIS version for SegMap is **QGIS 3.40-Bratislava LTR**.
+Other versions of QGIS have not been tested and may not work as expected.

 ## Installation

 To install SegMap as a QGIS plugin, follow these steps: